viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Usually if additional rsource will add to existing terraform configuration again we need to run the `terraform plan` command it will refersh the state file along with display what we have added the newly resource.

-Instaed we can add  terraform plan `-refresh=false` We can prevent terraform from querying the current state during opertions like terraform plan.
+Instead we can add  terraform plan `-refresh=false` We can prevent terraform from querying the current state during opertions like terraform plan.
 It will reduce the No. of API calls here.

 ## Zipmap Function ##